Norden bombsight: Mark III-A

 Although the CSBS and similar designs allowed the calculation of the proper flight angle needed to correct for windage, they did so by looking downward out of the aircraft.
 Very simple bombsights could be operated by the pilot, but as their sophistication grew they demanded full-time operators.
 This task was often given to the front or rear gunner.
 In Army aircraft they would sit near enough to the pilot to indicate any required directional adjustments using hand signals, or if they sat behind the pilot, using strings attached to the pilot's jacket.

-The Navy's first bombers were large flying boats, where the pilot sat well away from the front of the fuselage, and one could not simply cut a hole for the bombsight to view through.
+The Navy's first bombers were large flying boats, where the pilot sat well away from the front of the fuselage, and one could not simply cut a hole through the hull for the bombsight to view through.
 Instead, the bombs were normally aimed by an observer in the nose of the aircraft.
 This made communications with the pilot very difficult.
 To address this, the Navy developed the concept of the pilot direction indicator, or PDI, an electrically-driven pointer that the observer used to indicate which direction to turn.
 The bombardier used switches to move the pointer on his unit to indicate the direction of the target, which was duplicated on the unit in front of the pilot so he could maneuver the aircraft to follow suit.

 Norden's attempt to fit a stabilizer to the Mark III, the Mark III-A, also included a separate contract to develop a new automatic PDI.
 Norden proposed removing the electrical switches used to move the pointer and using the entire bombsight itself as the indicator.
-In place of the thin metal wires that formed the sights on the Mark III, a small low-power telescope would be used in its place.
+Instead of the thin metal wires that formed the sights on the Mark III, a small low-power telescope would be used in its place.
 The bombardier would rotate the telescope left or right to follow the target.
 This motion would cause the gyros to precess, and this signal would drive the PDI automatically.
 The pilot would follow the PDI as before.

 Norden initially delivered three prototypes of the stabilized bombsight without the automatic PDI.
 In testing, the Navy found that while the system did improve accuracy when it worked, it was complicated to use and often failed, leaving the real-world accuracy no better than before.
 They asked Norden for suggestions on ways to improve this.
 They were still interested in the PDI work, and the contract was allowed to continue.